On cycles and merge trees: Realization Problem with Simple Graphs

 Now suppose that $|C(T(c_u))|<2\cdot\ell(c_u)-5$ for all cycle nodes $c\in T$.
 By the forward direction, this is equivalent to $e<3v-6$ in the corresponding sublevel complex of $X$.
 The method of construction is analogous to the above construction and utilizes the fact that if a planar simple graph satisfies $e<3v-6$, then it is not maximal planar and hence an edge can be added while maintaining planarity \cite[Corollary 5.11]{Bickle2020}. \end{proof}

-\begin{remark} While the choices made in the construction of the simple graph $X$ in Theorem \ref{thm: gmt chracterization} may be thought of as one canonical choice, the sublevel-connected Morse order is only one possible representative for the Morse order.
-Another just as natural (and shuffle equivalent) order would be the index Morse order \cite[Definition 3.3]{brueggemann2021merge}.
-Furthermore, once a Morse order is picked, there are often several possible simple graphs with discrete Morse functions all related by cm equivalence that represent the given generalized merge tree.
+\begin{remark} While the choices made in the construction of the simple graph $X$ in \Cref{thm: gmt chracterization} may be thought of as one canonical choice, the sublevel-connected Morse labeling is only one possible representative for the Morse labeling.
+Another just as natural (and shuffle equivalent\footnote{That is, Morse labelings that induce the same restricted order on leafs as well as the same restricted order on inner nodes.
+See \cite[Definition 2.24]{brueggemann2021merge} for details.}) labeling would be the index Morse labeling \cite[Definition 3.3]{brueggemann2021merge}.
+Furthermore, once a Morse labeling is picked, there are often several possible simple graphs with dMfs all related by CM equivalence that represent the given generalized merge tree.

 \end{remark}

 \begin{example} To illustrate the construction in the planar case, consider the generalized merge tree $T$ pictured below: